-- Complete satisfactorily all required background courses and all courses listed on the approved Program of Study, or those subsequently approved. - Remove all U grades. - Earn a graduate grade point average of 3.0 or higher on all graduate courses applicable to the Education Specialist degree program taken within the eight years immediately prior to the date of graduation.
+- Complete satisfactorily all required background courses and all courses listed on the approved Central Degree, or those subsequently approved. - Remove all U grades. - Earn a graduate grade point average of 3.0 or higher on all graduate courses applicable to the Education Specialist degree program taken within the eight years immediately prior to the date of graduation.
 Earn a cumulative grade point average of 3.0 on all graduate courses that are a part of the student's program of study and on all graduate work completed at UCM. - Complete and submit research papers, if required, for departmental approval. - Complete and submit thesis, if required, to the departmental committee for final approval.
-Submit completed thesis to the Graduate Studies office for final approval. - Satisfy all departmental requirements.
+Submit completed thesis to the Graduate School and International Admissions for final approval. - Satisfy all departmental requirements and adhere to all graduate related policies.

 A student may apply for graduation after all requirements have been completed or during the semester in which all requirements will be completed.
-Application for Degree packets may be obtained in the Graduate Studies office at the beginning of each semester.
+Application for Degree packets may be obtained in the Graduate School and International Admissions at the beginning of each semester.

 - Submit an Application for Degree card to his/her graduate adviser by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate.
-The Application for Degree Deadline Dates are available at www.ucmo.edu/graduate. - Submit a Certificate of Eligibility for a Graduate Degree to his/her adviser by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate. - Pay, when billed, a graduation fee at Student Financial Services - Satisfy all obligations to the university.
+The Application for Degree Deadline Dates are available at ucmo.edu/graduate. - Submit a Certificate of Eligibility for a Graduate Degree to his/her adviser by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate. - Pay, when billed, a graduation fee at Student Financial Services. - Satisfy all obligations to the university.

 Application for Degree Deadline Dates - Students must file application for degree forms with graduate program advisers according to the deadlines as noted on the Graduate Studies website.
-Graduate Program Advisers are to submit completed forms to the Graduate Studies office.
-Contact the Graduate Studies office or visit ucmo.edu/graduate for submission dates.
+Graduate Program Advisers are to submit completed forms to the Graduate School and International Admissions.
+Contact the Graduate School and International Admissions or visit ucmo.edu/graduate for submission dates.